rakhundeabhinav/Bitwise-Operators/README.md

 In addition to basic operators, bitwise logic can also be used to manipulate individual bits using bit masking techniques:

-Set a Bit: To set the k-th bit of a number (make it 1):
+🔸Set a Bit: To set the k-th bit of a number (make it 1):

 number = number | (1 << k);

-Reset a Bit: To reset the k-th bit (make it 0):
+🔸Reset a Bit: To reset the k-th bit (make it 0):

 number = number & ~(1 << k);